 Subhas Chandra Pattanayak

 Makers of Indian Constitution were individually and collectively proud of their concern for the country and were eager to finalize the Constitution for expediting emergence of Indian Republic.
-This eagerness made them make such mistakes that now expedites the ruin of the Republic.
+This eagerness made them make such mistakes, which in reality expedite the ruin of the Republic.

 That, Indian Republic is in ruins does not need any proof, because we all have seen how the entire winter session of the Parliament collapsed as the Prime Minister of the tainted government did not agree with Opposition demand for constitution of a Joint Parliamentary Committee (JPC) to investigate into the 2G Spectrum scam.

 It was natural on part of Dr. Manmohan Singh not to agree for a JPC.

 He has the experience of how injurious could be a JPC to his position.

 In 1992, he had tendered his resignation after being held guilty by the JPC constituted to probe into the securities scam that owed its origin to his role as the Finance Minister of India.
 Many a Congress members of the Parliament had put tremendous pressure on everybody that mattered for removal of the adverse comment of the JPC on Dr. Singh; but the JPC did not buzz.
 He had to resign and he resigned from the post of the Finance Minister.
 If Prime Minister Narasingh Rao were not under the spell of Chandraswamy, his bed of tryst with the USA, Singh’s resignation should certainly been accepted and the country could surely been saved from the pernicious grip of the traitors that have transformed our democracy to plutocracy.

 So, Manmohan Singh is bound to be afraid of JPC.